-Creating a safe and healthy indoor space is key to successfully operating your business and ensuring the well-being and safety of workers and building patrons.
+Creating a safe and healthy indoor space is key to successfully operating any business and ensuring the well-being and safety of workers and building patrons.

-The heightened awareness around the health and cleanliness of indoor spaces is not likely to go away any time soon.
-Businesses will need to stay on top of daily cleaning routines, meet increased expectations, and address the increased cleaning workload in order to get back to business “as usual.”
+The heightened awareness around the health and cleanliness of indoor spaces is here to stay.
+As such, businesses will need to continue to stay on top of daily cleaning routines, meet increased expectations, and address the increased scope of work for their cleaning teams.

-The key in tackling these expectations is knowing some of the major sources of contamination.
-Flooring for example, is one of the largest high touch point areas for most businesses and should not be ignored.
+The key to tackling these expectations is knowing some of the major sources of contamination.
+Flooring, for example, is one of the largest high-touch surfaces and should not be ignored.

 There are many things to consider when understanding why floor cleaning is so important to our health, but here are a few: